 - Stay hydrated

-- Reward yourself for your study time for example, studying for 3 hours the talking an hour to watch your favorite show
+- Reward yourself for your study time, for example, studying for 3 hours the talking an hour to watch your favourite show

 - Eat healthy foods

 On the exam day:

 - Arrive early for your exam to avoid rushing